palewire/first-python-notebook/docs/pandas/index.rst

     my_series.median()

-The standard deviation?
+and the standard deviation?

 .. code-block:: python

     my_series.std()

-And all of the above, plus a little more about the distribution, in one simple command.
+Finally, all of the above, plus a little more about the distribution, in one simple command.

 .. code-block:: python

     my_series.describe()

-With those simple techniques, we're only scratching the surface of what pandas makes possible.

-Substitute in a series of 10 million records at the top of the stack (or even just the odd numbers between zero and ten), and your notebook would calculate all those statistics again without you having to write any more code.
+Substitute in a series of 10 million records at the top of the notebook — or even just the odd numbers between zero and ten — and your notebook would calculate all those same statistics without you needing to write any more code.

 Once your data, however large or complex, is imported into pandas, there's little limit to what you can do to filter, merge, group, aggregate, compute or chart using simple methods like the ones above.

 In the next chapter we'll get started doing just using data tracking the flow of money in California politics.

 .. _navigate the web: http://docs.python-requests.org/
 .. _parse data: https://docs.python.org/2/library/csv.html